Monitoring female behaviour & influencing nest success.

 How you can help

-Our program helps people to identify and record female nesting behaviour, to help qualify nesting sites for potential further investigation and to provide further support to influence nest success.
+Our program helps people to identify and record female nesting behaviour, to help identify individuals using trail cameras, qualify nesting sites for potential further investigation and to provide further support to influence nest success.

 If you have wetlands/ a wetland project that meets the following criteria we would love to hear from you-